leytonblackler/Chromolite/README.md

   * <b>Strobe:</b> Turns all LEDs on and off at a very fast rate to the selected colour.
   * <b>Scan:</b> A short bar rapidly moves across the LED strips from one end to other and back.
   * <b>Off:</b> Turns all LEDs off.
-* Remote based control through the Android app to the desktop app over Wi-Fi.
+* Remote based control through the Android application to the desktop application over Wi-Fi.
 * Support for multiple Android devices connected at a single given time.
-* Keyboard shortcut control on the desktop app.
+* Keyboard shortcut control on the desktop application.
 * Spectrum based colour selection.
 * Ability to save custom default settings to both the desktop computer and Arduino's non-volatile EEPROM memory.
 * Clean, modern and simple user interface.